USS Abraham Lincoln conducts routine operations.

-U.S. Navy Sailors prepare an F/A-18E Super Hornet, attached to Strike Fighter Squadron (VFA) 14, to launch from the flight deck of Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Dec.
+An F/A-18F Super Hornet, attached to Strike Fighter Squadron (VFA) 41, makes an arrested landing on the flight deck of Nimitz-class aircraft carrier USS Abraham Lincoln (CVN 72) on Dec.
 31, 2025.
 The Abraham Lincoln Carrier Strike Group is underway conducting routine operations in the U.S. 7th Fleet area of operations.
 Units assigned to 7th Fleet conduct regular Indo-Pacific patrols to deter aggression, strengthen alliances and partnerships, and advance peace through strength.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Cesar Zavala)

 |Date Taken: